How to Have a Successful Start at Breastfeeding - Baby Chick

 How to Have a Successful Start at Breastfeeding | Baby Chick

 I also recommend having a soft robe that isn’t long but not too short.
-A robe helps you cover up when family comes over to your hospital room or your house.
+A robe helps you cover up when family visits you in the hospital room or house.
 The UPS man has seen me in my robe plenty of times.
-You may be getting quite a bit of visitors, so a robe will allow you to quickly cover up and uncover if baby gets hungry soon after.
+You may be getting a lot of visitors, so a robe will allow you to quickly cover up and uncover if baby gets hungry soon after.

-I particularly love this Emmaline Maternity & Nursing robe because, one, it’s lightweight so I will stay warm but not get overheated, two, it has deep pockets so I can grab and bring all the things that I need for a nursing session with me, and three, it ties in two places, so nothing is going to come undone and reveal anything I don’t want to show.
+I particularly love this Emmaline Maternity & Nursing robe because it’s lightweight, so I will stay warm but not get overheated.
+It also has deep pockets so I can grab and bring everything I need for a nursing session.
+And it ties in two places, so nothing will come undone and reveal anything I don’t want to show.
 This robe is a perfect option for an expecting and nursing mom. 🙂

 How to Have a Successful Start at Breastfeeding | Baby Chick